Quick Start

 Once the connection is established you should ask user to grant you access to the relevant health data.

 Once you have created a SDK connection or user authorized themselves directly through the provider page you are able to retrieve their data.
-In order to do that you will need to utilise our SDK.
-Please refer to the more detailed guide in our dedicated SDK guides:
+In order to do that you will need to utilise our SDK or API endpoitns.
+Please refer to the more detailed guide in our dedicated SDK guides or API reference:

 With our newest API version we are changing the approach how we are dealing with the user data.
 In order for our clients to retrieve their user data more easily we will be storing user data on our end.
 Through the Spike console you are able to change for how long you would like to for us to store your user data.